• THE DECISION OF WHO TO MARRY.

 The way people meet and choose a partner has changed.

-Families knew one another.
-Values were visible.
-Reputation carried meaning.
-Today, introductions often happen through apps, events, and distant networks where very little context exists.
+Today, that structure has shifted.
+Introductions often happen through apps, events, and distant networks where very little context exists.
+Many families would still love to help.

 "We don't really know anyone suitable."